Lessonia corrugata

 Lessonia corrugata is a species of kelp, a brown algae in the genus Lessonia, commonly known as strapweed, common crapweed, or Tasmanian kombu.
-It is a subtidal species endemic to Tasmania and southern Victoria, Australia, and is one of only three Laminarian kelps to occur in the region.
-It is most closely related to the New Zealand species Lessonia variegata.
-The species was first described by Arthur Henry Shakespeare Lucas in 1931.
+It is a subtidal species endemic to Tasmania and southern Victoria, Australia, and is the least studied of the only three Laminarian kelps in the region.
+The species was first described by Arthur Henry Shakespeare Lucas in 1931, and is most closely related to the New Zealand species Lessonia variegata.

 Lessonia corrugata is a dominant species in some Tasmanian kelp forests, but remains poorly studied.
-It is currently being developed for aquaculture, to produce food and for environmental remediation purposes in IMTA finfish farms.
+It is currently being developed for use in aquaculture, to produce food, feed, kelp biomass, and for environmental remediation purposes in IMTA finfish farms.
+However, it has also been identified as highly vulnerable to ocean warming.

 Description

 Lessonia corrugata is a large, brown macroalgae that averages 1.5 m (0.5 ft) in length.
 It is characterised by distinct longitudinal corrugations on its blades that give the kelp its name.
 These blades arise from the holdfast via basal splitting and become long and linear as they grow.
 The blades lack pneumatocysts, meaning that the kelp is negatively buoyant and displays a prostrate growth form, lying flat across the substrate.

 Like all Laminarian kelps, the life cycle of L. corrugata is a heteromorphic alteration of generations between microscopic gametophyte and macroscopic sporophyte life stages.
 L. corrugata reproduces from linear sori of sporangia and paraphyses located within the concavities of the corrugations on the blades.